winitzki/scall/tutorial/programming_dhall.md

 This is achieved by a procedure we call the **Hu-Iwasaki-Takeichi algorithm**  (the "HIT" algorithm).

 The HIT algorithm defines some auxiliary types and then converts a given recursive code into a special form, known as a "hylomorphism".
-To adapt the resulting hylomorphism to Dhall's constraints and to provide a termination guarantee, the programmer must supply an explicit upper bound on the recursion depth and a "stop-gap" value.
+To adapt the resulting hylomorphism to Dhall's constraints and to provide a termination guarantee, the programmer must supply an explicit upper bound on the recursion depth and a stop-gap value.
 The stop-gap value will be used if the recursion bound turns out to be too low.